60 second blog: client theft – do not lose clients to past employees

-However, you must inform your staff that:
+However, staff must informed that:

-• this clause exists in the client agreement
+• this clause exists in client agreements;

 Prevention is better than cure.
-Of course, hiring the right people in the first place could avoid this issue.
+Of course, hiring the right people in the first place could also avoid this issue.

 See also: How to motivate your staff